VlachosGroup/nextorch/docs/source/user/templates.rst

 Templates
 ===============

-.. contents:: Table of Contents
-    :depth: 2

 Template for initial DOE
 --------------------------

 .. code-block:: python
-    """
-    Template to run lab experiments (human-in-the-loop)
-    Use this for the initial set of experimental design
-    """

     #%% 1.
 Import NEXTorch and other packages
     import os, sys